 Since my earlier article describing how I fixed our clogged dishwasher myself was such a hit, I thought I’d offer up a few more great tips for ‘fixing’ your dishwasher and keeping it running smoothly.

-I’ve collected these through the years from home magazines and consumer product shows on TV…
+I’ve collected the following tips through the years from home magazines and consumer shows on TV…

 Who knew?
 Chances are, you probably thought like I did… to use the recommended amount that’s call for on the detergent box itself, right?
 So I decided to take a look at the manual that came with our GE dishwasher.
 It says this: